a-sync/ocap-stats/README.md

 ## TODO:
   1. format timestamps to local TZ (data-ts; Intl.DateTimeFormat().resolvedOptions().timeZone)
-  1. filter op events visibility by type
+  1. filter op events visibility by type, event links to OCAP with timecode
   1. ui to edit entities player assignment
   1. support `capture_delay` properly
   1. track friendly fire on assets by checking the side of the asset's crew
      (preprocess and track asset entities crews via positions)
+  1. new player tab for kill/death log ☠💀

 ## Similar projects _(not open source)_